TritonDataCenter/sdc-cloudapi/docs/index.md

 ## Cleaning up

-After going through this `Getting Started` section, you should now have at least one SSH key, one machine and one instrumentation.
+After going through this `Getting Started` section, you should now have at least one SSH key, one instance and one instrumentation.
 The rest of the commands assume you have [json](https://www.npmjs.org/package/json) installed.

 ### Deleting Instrumentations

-Before cleaning up your machines, let's get rid of the instrumentation we
+Before cleaning up your instances, let's get rid of the instrumentation we
 created:

     $ sdc-deleteinstrumentation 1

 ### Deleting Machines

-To clean up a machine, you can use either:
+To clean up an instance, you can use either:

-    $ triton instance delete $machine_id
+    $ triton instance delete $instance_id

 or

-    $ sdc-deletemachine $machine_id
+    $ sdc-deletemachine $instance_id

 For example: